 Bournemouth Spear Trust (BST) is a Charitable Incorporated Organisation and is governed by a Board of Trustees who hold regular meetings.
 The Board is made up of people living or working locally to Bournemouth.
-During this financial period, the trustees met fortnightly during the set-up phase and then monthly.
+During this financial period, the trustees met in person on 10 occasions.
 Topics discussed and addressed by the trustees, included finances, fundraising, staffing and strategic planning.

-Any person who is willing to act as a trustee and who would not be disqualified from action, may be appointed to be a trustee by a decision of the trustees.
-Rev Timothy Matthews was the Chair of BST during this reporting period.
+Any person who is willing to act as a trustee and who would not be disqualified from acting, may be appointed to be a trustee by a decision of the trustees.
+Mr Jonathan Pascall took over the role of Chair of BST from Rev Timothy Matthews in May 2022.
 There are no specific BST policies or procedures relating to the induction and training of trustees.
 However, in practice, trustees with relevant knowledge, skills or experience are appointed, for the effective administration of the charity.

 Any decision of the trustees must be either by decision of a majority of the trustees present and voting at a quorate trustees' meeting, or when the majority of trustees have indicated to all the trustees by any means (including email) that they share a common view on a matter.
-During the start-up phase from September 2020 to March 2021, trustees met fortnightly.
-Since April 2021 full trustee meetings take place monthly.